yektaakhavan/blog-preview-card-main/README.md

 📷 Preview
 <div align="center"> <img src="./preview.jpg" alt="Blog preview card design" width="300px" /> </div>
-🚀 How to Use
-Clone or download this repository.

-Open the index.html file in your browser.

-Feel free to edit the styles or extend the project as you'd like.

 🙋‍♀️ Creator
 Made with ❤️ by Yekta.